 Employees are pushing back against high cost sharing due to their inability to pay high deductibles.
 Therefore, employers are exploring other ways to control costs, including high-performance networks.

 High-performance networks can be structured in a variety of ways.
-They can be based on quality standards and bundled pricing – like The Alliance’s QualityPath program.
-Or they can be a narrow-network health maintenance organization (HMO).
+They can be based on quality standards and bundled pricing, or they can be a narrow-network health maintenance organization (HMO).
 There are a variety of options for employers to choose from.

 PwC’s 2016 survey showed that 9 percent of employers have already implemented a performance-based network.
 But 43 percent of employers in the survey wanted to implement one.
 This is an area where high growth and change is expected.